This content was last reviewed around March 2025.

 Broker-dealers need Financial Industry Regulatory Authority approval for first-time usage and subsequent notifications of changes or additions, but there are also additional process-based steps.

-Investment advisers do not need to notify the regulator in respect of outsourcing.
+Investment advisers do not need to notify the regulator about outsourcing.

-With respect to entities regulated by the Commodity Futures Trading Commission ("CFTC")/National Futures Association, there is no explicit notification requirement with respect to cloud service providers.
-However, the rules mandate a process through which each CFTC entity must adopt an information systems security program and each information systems security program would necessarily address the use of cloud service providers.
+With respect to entities regulated by the Commodity Futures Trading Commission ("CFTC")/National Futures Association, there is no explicit notification requirement regarding cloud service providers.
+However, the rules mandate a process through which each CFTC entity must adopt an information systems security program, and each information systems security program would necessarily address the use of cloud service providers.

 6. What are the potential consequences for breaching financial services rules on cloud outsourcing?

 Numerous cases cite violations of Securities and Exchange Commission ("SEC") Rule 17a-4.
 These involve both SEC and Financial Industry Regulatory Authority ("FINRA") enforcement matters, as well as the results of routine examinations of broker-dealers.
-Typically, the findings stem from the failures to maintain data in the appropriate format or for the requisite period, and do not implicate cloud service providers per se.
-The FINRA also routinely checks for deficiencies in connection with the failure of firms to file the required undertakings.
+Typically, the findings stem from failures to maintain data in the appropriate format or for the requisite period, and do not implicate cloud service providers per se.
+The FINRA also routinely checks for deficiencies in connection with firms' failure to file the required undertakings.

 Outside the realm of enforcement, the SEC's Division of Examinations has focused on vendor relationships (including cloud-based vendors).
 Examination questions have focused on due diligence prior to outsourcing data to a cloud service provider and processes for the ongoing monitoring of vendors, understanding vendor controls and settings, and the nature of the agreements between the broker-dealer/investment adviser and cloud service provider.

-The Division of Examinations has also noted its focus on information security issues generally, in both its 2020 Examination Priorities and, shortly thereafter, its Cybersecurity and Resiliency Observations Reports.
+The Division of Examinations has also noted its focus on information security issues generally, in both its 2020 Examination Priorities and, shortly after that, its Cybersecurity and Resiliency Observations Reports.

 On 3 January 2020, the Commodity Futures Trading Commission ("CFTC") issued two cyber threat alerts regarding the hacking of approximately 12 cloud service providers.
 While no specific sanctions were levied against CFTC entities, the CFTC required regulated entities to disclose whether they were affected by the hacking.